-- (1) The entry plaza includes a ground plane labyrinth with benches along the edge, as well as a welcome sign with a QR code to an educational website. - (2) Continuing, on the main pedestrian path, public art flanks the portion of the site that juts out into the Lake. - (3) A small intimate seating area with a circular seat wall can be used as a storytelling circle.
+- (1) An entry plaza at SW Nyberg Street that has a ground plane labyrinth with benches along the edge, as well as a welcome sign with a QR code to an educational website. - (2) Continuing, on the main pedestrian path, public art flanks the portion of the site that juts out into the Lake. - (3) A small intimate seating area with a circular seat wall can be used as a storytelling circle.
 The seating area looks out on public art. - (4) The public art water feature shows a repetitive sculpture in the Lake. - (5) The gathering area showcases a stone plinth bench and a central reflection pool with an integrated American flag plaque. - (6) Behind the gathering space sits another public art water feature made of sliced stone columns.